dingyanna/CSC420-project/statisticalPatchOffsets/README.txt

 In order to run my code,
      python3 project.py ./images2/Brick.jpg ./images2/Brick.png [-o | -s]
--o means that the original algorithm is used, -s means that my version, the one using sift code will be used.
+-o means that the original algorithm is used,
+-s means that my version, the one using sift code will be used.

+after running, the produced image will be named Brick.jpg-filled.png and saved into the same directory as the source image